Why Does Fellowship Seem a Little Different from Other Churches? Simple: the universal truth: “Form Follows Function.”

 What?!
 What does “Form Following Function” got to do with being a church?

-For if God did create the church and for a specific purpose and the purpose the Scriptures will seem to espouse, then when it is done well, might not the church change us as well?
-Might not a biblically-directed, well-purposed church just be the godly vessel, tool or form that man has been searching for to have a meaningful and well-lived life—a life that honors and pleases our Creator and Redeemer.
+Now, while forms may change from generation to generation, a church’s function remains constant.
+A biblically-directed, well-purposed church might just be the godly vessel, tool or form that man has been searching for to have a meaningful and well-lived life—a life that honors and pleases our Creator and Redeemer?

 For More Information Check These Out...